IndigoBeetle/KwyllDocs/docs/logic/nodes/or.md

 inputs of type integer and compares them with 0.
 If either or both are not 0, the output will be 1, if both are 0, the output will be 0.

-This is useful to combine checks, in particular with the [Integer Compare](integer_compare.md) nodes.
+This is useful to combine checks, in particular with the [Compare](compare.md) node.

 ## Ports {: style="clear:left" }